albirar/albirar-template-engine/src/site/markdown/usage.md

 # Usage

-Once dependencies has been set, usage is easy.
+Once [dependencies has been set](dependency.html "Add to your project") , usage is easy.

 ## Configuration